apache/skywalking-website/content/blog/e2e-design/index.md

 swctl service ls
 ```

-this is a project-specific step, different project may use different tools to query the actual output, for SkyWalking, it uses `swctl` to query the actual output;
+this is a project-specific step, different project may use different tools to query the actual output, for SkyWalking, it uses `swctl` to query the actual output.

 ### Verify